kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # Follows Go "time.Duration" format https://pkg.go.dev/time#ParseDuration
     # OPTIONAL (Default: "10s")
     timeout = "5m",

-    # A Service name designating a service that already exists inside the enclave
-    # If it does not, a validation error will be thrown
-    # MANDATORY
-    service_name = "example-datastore-server-1",
 )
 # If this point of the code is reached, the assertion has passed therefore the print statement will print "200"
 plan.print(response["code"])